pav0107/gilded-rose/README.md

 # Gilded rose tech test

 This test was given on week 10 of Makers.
-Below are the specifications.
+The main task is to refactor highly nested code.
+Below are the specifications.ns.

 ## Gilded Rose Requirements Specification